 In this article I’ll explain in clear words along with great diagrams and images:

-- What an equalizer is, how they work, and the different kinds
+- What an equalizer is, how they work, and the different types

 - Why speakers and car audio systems benefit from using an equalizer

-- Some basic recommended EQ settings for many cases
+- Some basic recommended EQ setting details for good sound quality

 - How to set your EQ and tune your system the right way (using affordable tools that work great)